dfbarrero/aiCourse/assignments/robot/robot.md

 ## Robot motion control with 24 sonars

 Apply any learning method at hand to get the highest accuracy classifier with the 24 sonar dataset.

+## Model integration in robotic platform (optional)

+Use the four sonars dataset to train a classifier and integrate it with a robot controler under ROS.
+You can use the [ros stdr ga](https://github.com/dfbarrero/ros_stdr_ga) package as starting point.